 As with the other charts, the SID chart starts with a title section and a header section.
-These two sections are quite similar to the ones we explained in the approach chart chapter, so I won't cover them again here.
+These two sections are quite similar to the ones we explained in the approach chart chapter.

 The main difference is that the missed approach has been deleted and there is no mention of ILS or tacan for the approach.
 These are replaced by the Transition altitude and transition level, more important here since we are likely to use them while climbing out.
 Please note the UHF radio frequencies are displayed in the order pilots will most likely need them for a departure: first tower then departure (which is shared with approach).
 There is no ATIS frequency displayed either as usually, when departing, you don't really need it.

-TACAN: TWR: APP/DEP: TRANS LEVEL: ELEV:

-N35°57.554'

-075X 292.3 292.65 FL140 14000ft E127°24.492' 10'
+TACAN: TWR: APP/DEP: TRANS LEVEL: TRANS ALT: GPS: ELEV: N35°57.554' 075X 292.3 292.65 FL140 14000ft E127°24.492' 10'